Wimpingego/7-Days-To-Die/Pick Me Up/README.md

 Have you always wanted that one item for you home and there is no way to craft it?
 Well now you can.

-With this "Modlet" you can pick up items/block in the game that you can't normally, as well as craft chain link fences (because I wanted them).
+With this "Modlet" you can pick up items/block in the game that you can't normally.

 The items you can pick up: